Derpimort/FinSent/README.md

 1. `conda activate finbert`
 2. `python3 main.py` Input date if manual else it'll fetch data for today.
-3. `python3 app.py` for Dashboard 1.
+3. `python3 app.py` for Dashboard.
-4. `python3 app1.py` for Dashboard 2.

 Note : The terminal will output the url for each dashboard